zafrem/still-canvas/assets/images/README.md

 To add your own images:

 1. Place images in the appropriate category folder
-2. Rename the image to `default.jpg` or update the path in `js/app.js`
+2. Rename the image to `default.jpg` or `default.png`
+3. The app will automatically try both .jpg and .png extensions
-3. Recommended image dimensions: 800x600 to 1200x900 pixels
+4. Recommended image dimensions: 800x600 to 1200x900 pixels
-4. Supported formats: JPG, PNG
+5. Supported formats: JPG, PNG

+**Note:** The app tries .jpg first, then .png.
+You can have either format - no need to update code!

 ## Image Recommendations